Keyboard shortcuts

 External Subcommands

-You can extend mq with custom subcommands by placing executable files starting with mq- in ~/.mq/bin/ or anywhere in your PATH.
+You can extend mq with custom subcommands by placing executable files starting with mq- in ~/.local/bin/ or anywhere in your PATH.

 Command Resolution